NASCAR O'Reilly Auto Parts Series at Nashville Superspeedway

 Stock car racing events in the NASCAR O'Reilly Auto Parts Series have been held at the Nashville Superspeedway.
 The track held 2 races annually from 2002 to 2011, when the track was removed from the 2012 NASCAR Nationwide Series schedule.
 The track returned to the schedule following the release of the 2021 NASCAR Xfinity Series schedule.

 Current date

-The Tennessee Lottery 250 is a NASCAR O'Reilly Auto Parts Series race at Nashville Superspeedway.
+The Sports Illustrated Resorts 250 is a NASCAR O'Reilly Auto Parts Series race at Nashville Superspeedway.
 Traditionally held on Holy Saturday from 2001 to 2011, the race was removed when Dover Motorsports ceased operations of this track and Gateway International Raceway.
 It was reinstated in 2021 when Dover Motorsports took the second date away from Dover International Speedway and realigned it to reopening the Nashville Superspeedway, with the date moved to the Cup weekend in June.